Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-governance-index.md

 ## Mechanism

 In order to make any changes to the network, the idea is to compose active token holders and council together to administrate the network upgrade decision.
-No matter whether the proposal is proposed by the public (DOT holders) or council, it finally will have to go through the [referenda](learn-governance#referenda) to let all DOT holders make the decision.
+No matter whether the proposal is proposed by the public (SOLAR holders) or council, it finally will have to go through the [referenda](learn-governance#referenda) to let all SOLAR holders make the decision.

 The following steps are the governance procedure in the AXIASolar network: